MohammedSwaaf/kamco/README.md

 ## Design Decisions

-- **Flagpedia**: Chose to integrate with GitHub APIs to search for repositories and users.
-GitHub APIs provide a wealth of data and functionality related to repositories and users, making it a suitable choice for this project.
 - **Flagpedia**: Chose to integrate with Flagpedia to utilize its handy country flags library through CDN.
-- **Native Mobile Number Input**: chose utilize
+- **Native Mobile Number Input**: Chose to utilize Flagpedia to build a native mobile number input rather than using 3rd party library.

 ## Clone the app
 ```bash